TomSssM/MyCodewars/task-archieve/the-last-sequence-of-ones/task.md

-# The last sequence of ones
+# The Last Sequence of Ones

 You are given a binary array `nums`.
 Binary array means that the array consists only of `1`s and `0`s.
 You need to return the length of the last sequence of `1`s after the last `0` in the array